 When you have identified their patterns, you start sleep coaching by slowly changing their way.
 This aims to enable them to sleep alone.

 In fact, many methods can be found and applied, and you have to consider many factors, such as the family conditions or the baby’s temperament.

 Helping your baby fall asleep alone is important too.
 It helps the baby return to sleep even when they wake up suddenly at night.

 When the method is successful, you do not need to run around your house at 2 AM to comfort your baby.

 Overall, no matter what strategies you go for, you have to make sure that it is suitable for your baby.
 Forcing does not bring good results after all.

-4 month sleep regression stands out from others of course because it is the first experience of every baby.
+The 4-month sleep regression stands out from others, of course, because it is the first experience of every baby.
 The next sleep regression is claimed to happen around 8 or 9 months, but you know the solutions at that time.

-Loss of sleep is never a simple problem, for both adults and babies.
-But with experience, you will manage it well in the next time.
-Work on your schedule and come up with a healthy routine that guarantees enough rest for both you and your baby.
+Loss of sleep is never a simple problem for both adults and babies.
+But with experience, you will manage it well the next time.
+Work on your schedule and develop a healthy routine that guarantees enough rest for both you and your baby.

 Sleep regression happens when the baby grows, and we all know that not every individual is the same.
 Therefore, it is likely that your first baby will experience it while the second does not.
 It is completely normal.

 Do not waste too much energy and time on finding out the reason or something to blame.
 Just accept it and learn what to do then.